 Jon Tenuta is the associate head coach for the defense and the defensive coordinator.
 Tenuta joined Mike London's coaching staff on Jan.
 3, 2013 after three seasons at NC State.
 The UVa alum returns to Charlottesville for the first time in a working capacity since being a graduate assistant for the Cavaliers in 1981 and 1982.
 Tenuta also worked with the linebackers in 2013 and 2014, but will coach the safeties in 2015.

-Entering his 33rd season of collegiate coaching, Tenuta has a wealth of FBS coaching experience, including being the defensive coordinator at various BCS stops: Kansas State, Ohio State, North Carolina, Georgia Tech, Notre Dame and NC State.
-Tenuta also served Marshall and SMU as defensive coordinator as well during the 1980s and has served as a defensive coordinator in 16 of his 32 seasons as a collegiate coach.
+Entering his 35th season of collegiate coaching, Tenuta has a wealth of FBS coaching experience, including being the defensive coordinator at various BCS stops: Kansas State, Ohio State, North Carolina, Georgia Tech and Notre Dame.
+Tenuta also served Marshall and SMU as defensive coordinator as well during the 1980s and has served as a defensive coordinator in 16 of his 33 seasons as a collegiate coach.

-Most recently at NC State, his defense included David Amerson, who led the nation in 2011 with 13 INTs.
+Prior to UVa Tenuta came from NC State, where his defense included David Amerson, who led the nation in 2011 with 13 INTs.

 Tenuta has coached in 16 bowl games during his career and served as the interim head coach for Georgia Tech at the 2007 Humanitarian Bowl.
 After he arrived at Notre Dame, he helped the Irish defense improve in all defensive categories and coached 2012 Heisman Trophy runner-up Manti-Teo to a freshman All-American season.